Hiba-Ejaz/EcommerceWebApp/README.md

 # E-Commerce Web App

-Welcome to the E-Commerce Web App, a full-fledged e-commerce application built using ASP.NET Core Web API for the backend and Redux with Material UI for the frontend.
-This application combines the power of clean architecture, database storage, and a well-designed user interface to offer both customers and administrators an enjoyable shopping experience.
+Welcome to the E-Commerce Web App, an e-commerce application built using ASP.NET Core Web API for the backend and Redux with Material UI for the frontend.
+This application combines the power of clean architecture, database storage, and a well-designed user interface.

 ## Features